LBALab/lba-noise-reduction/README.md

 By default, the conversion does 3 passes, and you can change it in the `voiceConvertor` function.
 The first pass is the most important one, the others have small improvements.

+New VOX packed files will be created in the `data/Little Big Adventure/CommonClassic/Voices` folder including the existing files in the `CommonClassic/Voices` folder.

 ## Credits